 Organise all your clothes and baby clothes at home also.
 You could have to stay more then expected.

-With my first born I had to stay 5 days in hospital due to getting an infection.
+With my first born I had to stay 5 days in the hospital due to getting an infection.
 I had a spare bag at home packed.
-That had more of my clothes and more of baby’s clothes inside.
-It made it easy for my husband to bring that bag on day 3 when it was required.
+That had more of my clothes and more of the baby’s clothes inside.
+It made it easy for my husband to bring that extra bag on day 3 when it was required.
 Organisation is key!
-Otherwise if that bag wasn’t packed, poor husband wouldn’t have a clue what to bring and in which draws I kept the things in.
+Otherwise, if that bag wasn’t packed, poor husband wouldn’t have a clue what to bring and in which drawers I kept the things in.
 The length of stay in the hospital can vary depending on various factors, such as the reason for admission and the recovery process.
 It is important to remember to pack a change of clothes for your birth partner as well, as they may be at the hospital with you for a long time and even overnight, just like you.

 Things get much easier once your home with your little bundle of joy.
 A new journey you embark!